mark-sivill-splunk/F1-2019-Add-on-for-Splunk/README.md

 Viewing F1 2019 data
 ====================

 The [F1 2019 App for Splunk](https://splunkbase.splunk.com/app/4915/) is a minimal app that contains lookup tables and pre-canned dashboards to optionally view data generated from this add-on.
+Alternatively look at the [Github "F1 2019 App for Splunk"](https://github.com/mark-sivill-splunk/F1-2019-App-for-Splunk) listing.

 Alternatively use the following SPL to start exploring the data -